Basilica and Convent of San Francisco, Lima

 The Basilica and Convent of San Francisco (Basílica y Convento de San Francisco) (Note: Also known as San Francisco el Grande or as San Francisco de Jesús.) is a Catholic church building located in the Historic Centre of Lima, Peru.
 The church, together with the Sanctuary of Our Lady of Solitude (Santuario de Nuestra Señora de la Soledad) and the Church of the Virgin of the Miracle (Iglesia de la Virgen del Milagro), forms a religious monumental complex surrounded by Amazonas, Áncash and Lampa streets, as well as Abancay Avenue.

 Spanish philologist and scholar Ramón Menéndez Pidal described it as "the largest and noblest monument that the conquest erected in these prodigious lands".
-The church and convent are part of the Historic Centre of Lima, which was added to the UNESCO World Heritage List in 1991.
+The church and convent form part of the Historic Centre of Lima, which was added to the UNESCO World Heritage List in 1991.

 History

-This set of religious precincts is one of the most important and best architectural centers of the city.
+This set of religious buildings is one of the most important and best architectural centers of the city.
 It is also one of the most extensive and beautiful legacies of the viceroyalty era, consequently becoming one of the cultural centers of Peru that generates increased interest in visitors.
 The buildings of the Sanctuary of Nuestra Señora de la Soledad, with a Neoclassical façade; the Convent of San Francisco itself, with a Baroque façade, and the Chapel del Milagro, with a Neoclassical façade, make up the monumental complex.

 Once Lima was founded on January 18, 1535, by Francisco Pizarro, as is generally known, the plan of the city was drawn up and the lots were distributed.
 To the Franciscan Order of the Twelve Apostles, one of them next to Santo Domingo was ceded, on which Friar Francisco de la Cruz built a small ramada that he used as a chapel.
 After a while, Father De la Cruz had to leave, and since there was no other Franciscan in the valley, the lot was abandoned.
 Pizarro added it then to the one that had been given to the Dominicans and allocated another one for the Franciscans in the place that the Chapel del Milagro occupies today.
 In 1546, Francisco de Santa Ana arrived in Lima, who after recovering the land managed to build a modest and small church, which was later improved and expanded together with the convent by the Viceroy of Peru Andrés Hurtado de Mendoza, Protector of the Order.
 During the following century, the convent underwent a series of repairs and decorations that ended up turning it into a marvel of art in the colonial era.
 Its construction was not very solid at that time, so in 1614, the architect and major worker of the convent, Friar Miguel de Huerta, noticed that the pillars of the building had poor foundations and were placed on gravel.

 On February 4, 1655, an earthquake occurred in Lima that brought down the Franciscan Convent, destroying its artistic riches and collapsing the entire effort of a century.